ocapn/ocapn/draft-specifications/CapTP Specification.md

 -   Validate the `desc:handoff-give`.
 -   Construct a local promise in order to deliver the message to the intended object.
-The promise should eventually resolve to the remote reference.
+The promise should eventually fulfill to the remote reference.
 -   Establish a connection to the Exporter if one does not exist.
 -   Construct a [`desc:handoff-receive`](#desc-handoff-receive) and send it to the Exporter's Bootstrap object via the [`withdraw-gift` method](#withdraw-gift-method).